caoccao/Javet/README.rst

 .. |Maven Central| image:: https://img.shields.io/maven-central/v/com.caoccao.javet/javet.svg
     :target: https://search.maven.org/search?q=g:com.caoccao.javet

 Javet is Java + V8 (JAVa + V + EighT).
-It is a way of embedding Node.js and V8 in Java.
+It is an awesome way of embedding Node.js and V8 in Java.

 If you like my work, please **Star** this project.
 And, you may follow me `@sjtucaocao <https://twitter.com/sjtucaocao>`_ or visit http://caoccao.blogspot.com/.